micypac/rps_game/README.md

 # rps_game

-TOP Rock, Paper, Scissors Game
+This is The Odin Project implementation of Rock, Paper, Scissors game using Javascript.